Dr Orietta da Rold

 My research interests are in medieval literature and texts c.
 1100-1500, Chaucer and the digital humanities.
 In particular, I work on the social and cultural context of the circulation and transmission of medieval texts and books, and research the codicology and palaeography of medieval manuscripts.
 I have published articles and books on the examination of Old and Middle English literary traditions from a material perspective, and on the use of electronic media in the humanities.
 I am the editor of several books, including A Digital Facsimile of Cambridge, University Library, MS Dd.4.24 of Chaucer’s Canterbury Tales (hriOnline, 2013).
-My current project is a monograph length study of the revolutionary impact of paper in medieval literary history and book production in England up to the introduction of print, the book is provisionally entitled From Pulp to Fictions: Paper in Late Medieval English Book Culture.
+I’m currently working on a major book project on the role of paper in medieval literary history and book production in England up to the introduction of print, the book is provisionally entitled From Pulp to Fictions: Paper in Late Medieval English Book Culture.
 The initial stages of this project, which started many years ago, were funded by 'The Bibliographical Society' with a Falconer Madan Award, which led to a visiting scholarship at Wolfson College, Oxford.
 I'm also editing two major collections of essays.
 A special issue for Essays and Studies, which is entitled Writing Europe 500-1450: Texts and Contexts, brings together papers on a range of topics in medieval manuscript studies and textual criticism, seeking to explore these issues from a pan-European perspective, and the Cambridge Companion to Medieval British Manuscripts will offer fundamental advice on a know-how basis, showing its readers not just the importance of working with a Medieval manuscript, but also how to approach it from its different multifaceted angles.